joshcanhelp/josh-to-11/input/symlinked/posts/2012-08-07-dont-screw-around-with-your-finances.md

 ---
-title: "Don't Screw Around with Your Finances"
+title: Don't Screw Around with Your Finances
-excerpt: "What if there was someone you could talk to for an hour and get definitive answers to the questions above and a lot more?"
+excerpt: What if there was someone you could talk to for an hour and get definitive answers to the questions above and a lot more?
-modified: 2016-10-20 16:44:00
+modified: 2016-10-20T16:44:00.000Z
-tags: ["Money"]
 wpid: 3011
+tags:
+  - Money
 ---